twolfson/if-i-were-to-build-a-startup-web-app/docs/web-framework.md

 Ruby on Rails is also quite strong, but I'm less of a fan due to Ruby feeling like it's not as strong of an ecosystem and being a language with unavoidable footguns (e.g. implicit returns, implicit parentheses).

+## Description
+A web framework is a foundational layer and system for building a web application within.
+It provides many features and functionality to get a product built as rapidly as possible.
+Full enumeration of such features is at the bottom of this file.

 ## Comparison
 |                        Name                        | Non-trivial previous experience? |                  Description                   |                                                                                                                                                                                                         Notes                                                                                                                                                                                                         |
 |----------------------------------------------------|----------------------------------|------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|